-If Karina Rodriguez is able to knock Daiana Torquato down as little as once with a right-handed punch, it could be the opening she needs to score a victory in the INVICTA FC 46 main event.
+If Karina Rodriguez is able to knock Ketlen Souza down as little as one time with the right hand, it could be the opening she needs to score a victory in the INVICTA FC 46 main event.

-If Daiana Torquato is able to slow down Karina Rodriguez, the INVICTA FC 46 main event will be a wrap.
+If Souza takes a beating, the INVICTA FC 46 main event is a wrap.

 Wednesday night MMA is truly a rarity, so you might as well check out INVICTA FC 46.

 It’s the only game in town, after all– plus, this looks like an appealing fight in the INVICTA FC 46 main event.